 Bulletins originate from our newsrooms in Nottingham or Birmingham, supported by a reporter based in Nottingham.

-Additionally, at other times, bulletins containing national and world news, prepared by Sky, are broadcast.
+Additionally, at other times, bulletins containing national and world news, prepared by Sky, may be included.

 The station broadcasts twenty four hours a day, with programmes as listed here.

 All weekday daytime programming is live, part from the 1400-1500 which is generally automated.
 Outside of weekday daytime, programmes may be automated

 Except in special or exceptional circumstances (e.g. outside broadcasts), Gem 106 programmes are generally broadcast from Nottingham twenty four hours a day weekdays.
 At the weekends, programming remains from Nottingham, apart from programme specials which may be broadcast from other studios around the UK (e.g. The Big Top 40)

 Guidelines on localness have been published by our regulator OFCOM, and are available here:www.ofcom.org.uk/radio/ifi/rbl/car/localness

 To contact the radio station generally, you may use our ‘contact us’ page and we seek to reply to any emails which raise substantive issues.
 Should you wish to speak to programme management about some area of output , please contact firstname.lastname@example.org.
 The station may also be contacted during office hours by phone on 01159 106 110.

 The station stages several events and charity initiatives through the year.
 Gem 106 is the official partner for the Robin Hood Marathon in Nottingham and the Nottingham 10k.
 Gem is also the official media partner for Splendour Festival, a family focused festival held in Wollaton Park in Nottingham.